-4 reasons why developers should attend usability testing sessions
+4 reasons why developers should definitely attend usability testing sessions

 Developers should be present on usability testing sessions from the very early stages, even when testing has been made on paper prototypes and mock-ups.

 Very important fact here is that usability testing should start as soon as possible in the process.
 This means that it’s extremely crucial to identify the problem in initial phase, before you start with development.
 Most of the testing should be happen with mock-ups and prototypes, whether they are low fidelity prototypes or even high-fidelity interactive prototypes in later stages.

 Low fidelity prototypes are great because they give us the focus on the concept and functionality itself, rather than on the details – which are better handled in one of the next phases of the design process.
 The other advantage is that they also take less time, which means it’s very easy to correct the mistake and solve the problem.

 Spotting the problem in design early in the process is cost effective as well.
 Developers work is very expensive, and you want developers to actually develop rather than spend their time fixing the imperfections.
 And besides that, it would be extremely expensive to do the redesign, take the existing code out, code again with new design and finally make sure that the new code works properly.

 It’s well known that developers don’t really prefer when they see the changes that have been made in a design.
 They feel like they are doing unnecessary work over and over again, which should be easily avoided in the first place.
 And I agree with that as well.
 To fail quickly and early in the process is the key for a good project!

 The fact is that everybody should attend usability testing sessions, not just designers and developers.
 Project managers, product owners, business analysts, entire team should be present to see, hear and feel when the user succeeds or fails in completing the given scenario.